Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 **[CloudFormation](https://aws.amazon.com/cloudformation/)** and **[Heat](https://wiki.openstack.org/wiki/Heat)** are specific for AWS and OpenStack, and **[Terraform](https://terraform.io/)** can be used for multiple cloud providers.
 In this article it's going to be explained how to create a simple infrastructure in [AWS](https://aws.amazon.com/) with **[Terraform](https://terraform.io/)** and [Docker](https://www.docker.com/).

-The sample application will have an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/), an EC2 instance with a [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/), and a axis server with a sample service.
+The sample application will have an [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/), an EC2 instance with a [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/), and an [axis server](http://axis.apache.org/axis2/java/core/) with a sample service.
 This sample is based in the [BASIC TWO-TIER AWS ARCHITECTURE](https://www.terraform.io/intro/examples/aws.html) from [Terraform](https://terraform.io/) samples and the WSO2 ESB samples.

 # AWS account